DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     so I don't have to worry about bruteforcing attacks on the user passwords)*.
-2. => We don't have to worry that Forgejo might have a vulnerability that allows unauthenticated users to run code (Gitlab [had such an issue a few years back](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-22205)), because only our team can access it at all, so if we forget to update Forgejo for a while, we'll still be safe.
+2. => We don't have to worry that Forgejo might have a vulnerability that allows unauthenticated users to run code (Gitlab [had such an issue a few years back](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-22205)), because only our team can access it at all, so if we forget to update Forgejo for a while, we'll still be safe[^security].
 3. We can use plain HTTP (instead of HTTPS), because all connections to Forgejo go through the encrypted Wireguard tunnel, so we don't have to mess around with SSL certificates.